jafbath/survivorProject/readme.md

 ### Project Idea and Initial Planning

+***Designate a scrum master for your team.*** The scrum master will act as the project manager for the team and run daily standups to ensure the team is aligned on the most important priorities and deadlines.
+He/she will also ensure that the work of every individual contributor on the team is integrated into a single, coherent application.

 By 12pm ET of Day 1 of Project Week, you need to submit:

 1. Your project idea (a brief 2-3 sentence description of your app)
 2. A list of your models and their properties
+3. Scrum master/project manager's name

 These and any other planning assets (wireframes, user stories, etc) should go inside a `planning/` directory inside at least one of your project repositories.